 OK, so we’re not quite finished with tempting you with the South of France’s tastiest treats.
 For a real taste of luxury, why not book yourself in for a truffle hunt?
 You and your friends can experience the history and practicalities of truffle hunting before heading off yourselves – and you might even get to sample the famous ‘black diamonds’ yourself if you strike it lucky.
 Les Pastras is Provençal organic farms that offers hunting trips between May to September and November to March.

 And maybe learn a new hobby (or indulge in an old one)

-You might be surprised to learn that the South of France has a fantastic selection of golf courses that welcome players of all abilities – and you know you’ll find an enticing bar (while will doubtless have a sunny veranda) if you don’t play yourself.
+You might be surprised to learn that one of the most popular things to do in the South of France is play a round on one of the fantastic selection of golf courses (for players of all abilities).
 Where2golf.com is a great place to start your search, with details on links in Aquitaine, The Côte d’Azur and Corsica.

 Or take a walk without the clubs